You Gotta Quintet: Characters

-He is a trumpeter and percussion player.
+A trumpet and percussion player.
 He is 22 years old, making him the youngest member of the group.
-He's still in university.
-He's very easygoing and gentle with everyone, but he can be naïve.
-He has the ability to communicate with many animals.
+He is a university student.
+He's very easygoing and gentle with everyone, but he can be naive.
+He has the ability to communicate with animals.
 He's a big fan of soccer and comics.
-He also plays guitar.
-He has a hobby of painting.
 His favorite season is Summer.
+He likes to paint as a hobby.